Do I have a Claim For Personal Injury Compensation?

 How long do I have to make a personal injury claim?

 Generally speaking, you have three years to make a claim for personal injury.
 This three- year period starts either on the date of the incident; which is usual for most “accidents” whether Road Traffic Accidents, Accidents at Work or Slips, Trips and Falls.
-Sometimes, if you are not aware that damage has been done, which is not uncommon in Medical Negligence Claims or Industrial Illness (deafness, lung disease etc.) the three year period is deemed to start when you become aware of the link between your injury and the act of negligence; this is referred to as the date of knowledge (insert link to blog here).
+Sometimes, if you are not aware that damage has been done, which is not uncommon in Medical Negligence Claims or Industrial Illness (deafness, lung disease etc.) the three year period is deemed to start when you become aware of the link between your injury and the act of negligence; this is referred to as the date of knowledge.

 If you do not either settle your personal injury claim, or issue proceedings in the County Court within your three -year time limit, your claim will become automatically Statute Barred under the Limitation Act 1980.

-There are some shorter time limits for certain types of claim, such as those occurring whilst at sea or in the air (insert link to blog, here) and so, we always recommend that you do not delay and contact MG Legal to ensure you have the right advice swiftly and so that we can ensure you do not miss out on your right to claim.
+What a lot of personal injury solicitors will not tell you, is thayt there are some shorter time limits for certain types of claim, such as those occurring whilst at sea or in the air and so, we always recommend that you do not delay and contact MG Legal to ensure you have the right advice swiftly and so that we can ensure you do not miss out on your right to claim.

 How often will my solicitor update me on my case?

-However, here at MG Legal, we pride ourselves on being human and accessible and so, we always welcome our clients getting in touch if they have any queries and we will speak to you to confirm exactly how your claim is going.
+However, here at MG Legal, the personal injury solicitors pride ourselves on being human and accessible and so, we always welcome our clients getting in touch if they have any queries and we will speak to you to confirm exactly how your claim is going.
 Generally, we ask our clients to telephone the office for an update so that we can have a conversation and ensure that you are absolutely happy with what is going on and why we are doing what we are doing.
 Our team are very approachable, and will always accept your ‘phone call, or if on another line, will call you back immediately after.
-Emails are always acceptable too.
+Emails are always acceptable too, and will always be responded to, the same day that they are sent to the personal injury team.

 Is there any risk in bringing a claim for personal injury compensation?

-Nothing in life is without risk, but when dealing with MG Legal these are minimal and provided you bring your claim honestly and listen to the advice of your Solicitor, these risks are effectively zero.
+Nothing in life is without risk, but when dealing with MG Legal's personal injury solicitors, we will ensure that the risk to you is minimal, at worst.
+Provided you bring your claim honestly and listen to the advice of your personal injury solicitor, these risks are effectively zero.

 As long as you adhere to your Conditional Fee Agreement and see your claim to a conclusion honestly, you will not be liable for any of our costs.
 The fault party costs are similarly covered by a piece of Law known as Qualified One-Way Costs Shifting (QOCS) which provides that as long as your claim is justified and you bring it honestly, the fault party cannot seek their costs from you, even in the highly unlikely event, with MG Legal acting for you, that it does not succeed.

-The final risk is a Part 36 offer, which is an offer made to settle by the fault party under Part 36 of the Civil Procedure Rules (Link to Part 36 offers here).
+The final risk is a Part 36 offer, which is an offer made to settle by the fault party under Part 36 of the Civil Procedure Rules.
 Basically, if the fault party makes an offer to settle subject to Part 36 and you reject it, but then fail to beat it later, you would be liable for the fault party costs from 21 days after the date they made the offer.
 Here at MG Legal we would always advise you fully on any offer made and ensure that you knew what was a good offer and what was a bad one.

 In short, provided you work with MG Legal, we will ensure that you are protected against all risks and that if you have a decision to make, you are fully advised and have all the information you need to make the decision.
 Our expert team of personal injury compensation solicitors have never had a client fail to beat a Part 36 offer made against them.
 You’re definitely in safe hands when you work with our team.